Essential-Devs/.github/profile/README.md

 ## 🧑‍💻 Team Members

 ### **Founder**
-- **fy2ne** — Founder of Quited Devs and the main coordinator of the organization.
+- **fy2ne** — Founder of Quiten and the main coordinator of the organization.
   Manages projects, organizes the workflow, and keeps the team moving forward.

 ### **Best Members**